|

 it under a microscope.
 The biopsy is usually done under local

-(d.)
+anesthesia. (d.)
 How can alcoholic hepatitis be treated?

 The best treatment is to stop drinking.
 Treatment may also